AImenes/TREPAN/README.md

 - Real stopping criteria with prob(p_c < (1 - epsilon)) < delta.
 Now we only have a cutoff value of the on p_c.

 Known issues:
+- m-of-n search only consideres 1-of-1 and 1-of-2 due to a bug.
+Currently working on this.
 - Fidelity function doesnt compare tree to neural network, but neural network to neural network.
 Always returns max score of 1.
 Resulting in a FIFO expansion and not best first.

 To run: